east-sussex-county-council/Escc.EastSussexGovUK.Umbraco/Jobs.md

 * The web API call above is expected to be set up as a scheduled task (or web job on Microsoft Azure), so that jobs data is regularly updated from the external jobs provider.
 You also have the option of running this task manually to trigger an update.
 * Sign into Umbraco with administrator permissions and navigate to Developer > Examine Management > Indexers > [select the indexer to update] > Index info & tools > Rebuild index

+If the data source is unavailable during a reindex the jobs data we already have will be lost, so we will have no data to display.
+Unfortunately this behaviour is built into the way Umbraco calls the `ISimpleDataService` interface.

 ## Searching the data

 A `PublicJobsSearcher` and `PublicJobsLookupValuesSearcher` are configured in `~\config\ExamineSettings.config` linking to the index sets set up above.
 Equivalent searchers are also created for redeployment jobs.